-Measurements with Computer Tomography
+Measurements with Computed Tomography

-Recording of objects for material testing, inspection of joints and geometric dimensional accuracy.
+Acquisition of objects for material testing, inspection of joints and geometric dimensional accuracy.

 X-ray computed tomography, or CT for short, enables the non-destructive recording of the internal and external structure of an object.
 Complex workpieces, assemblies or entire systems can be fully recorded.
 Defects in the material or joining surfaces can be detected.
 Geometric features can be evaluated both on internal as well as external structures that are difficult to access.